Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 Unlike Myriad (which is an OTP *library* application), Traces is (like WOOPER) an OTP *active* application, meaning the reliance on an application that can be started/stopped (``traces_app``) and on a root supervisor (``traces_sup``); unlike WOOPER this time - whose main server (the class manager) is a ``gen_server`` - Traces relies on a trace aggregator that is a background server process yet that does not implement the ``gen_server`` behaviour but the `supervisor_bridge <http://erlang.org/doc/man/supervisor_bridge.html>`_ one: the trace aggregator is indeed `a WOOPER instance <http://wooper.esperide.org/index.html#otp_for_instances>`_.

-As for Myriad and WOOPER, most versions of Traces are also published as `Hex packages <https://hex.pm/packages/traces>`_.
+As for Myriad and WOOPER, most versions of Traces used to be also published as `Hex packages <https://hex.pm/packages/traces>`_, yet finally our workflow does not rely on Hex, so we do not update the Hex packages anymore.
+Just drop us an email if needing a recent one.

 For more details, one may have a look at: